csg-tokyo/jscall/README.md

 Jscall.scavenge_references
 ```

-As mentioned above, a remote reference is a proxy object.
+As mentioned above, a remote reference is a local reference
+to a proxy object.
 In Ruby,
 even a proxy object provides a number of methods inherited from `Object` class,
 such as `clone`, `to_s`, and `inspect`.
 A call to such a method is not
 delegated to the corresponding JavaScript object.
 To invoke such a method